Zedtek-me/E-commerce/README.md

-# E-commerce
-An E-commerce store for a baby bed niche
+A baby bed niche E-commerce store built with django, html, css, js, and others...